cabp393/chilean-birds/species/sooty-albatross.md

 It is distributed to the south of the Equator, through the temperate subantarctic zones of the Atlantic and Indian Oceans, from the S of Australia in the East, S of Africa, to the waters of S of Brazil and N of Argentina in the West.<br><br>

-Very similar to the Light-mantled Dusky Albatross (Phoebetria palpebrata), it differs by having a darker, brownish tone on the back, back and chest; and for having the line on the lower jaw yellow or orange, instead of blue or lilac.<br><br>
+Very similar to the Light-mantled Dusky Albatross (Phoebetria palpebrata), it differs by having a darker, brownish tone on the back, back and chest; and for having the line on the lower jaw yellow or orange, instead of blue or lilac.

 ## RECORDS IN CHILE